In this comprehensive post, we'll go over;

 You might not always be able to tell precisely where the water is coming from, but you should still do your best to track it down.
 Keep in mind, too, that water can travel very far from an initial leak.
 Because of this, you might have to do some digging to identify the original water source.

 Depending on the source of the leak, once you find it, you might be able to at least temporarily stop it.
-For example, you could possibly patch a hole in the roof to stop more water from coming in.
+For example, you could patch a hole in the roof to stop more water from coming in.
+Or if it’s accessible, you should turn off the water if it is caused by an overflow or a leaky pipe.

 - Dry Out the Area